-- Understand the connection between human actions and degradation of a food web. - Understand the importance of kelp forests to all living things. - Understand the interconnectedness of ecosystem functioning and ocean health.
+- Understand the connection between human actions and the degradation of a food web. - Understand the importance of kelp forests to all living things. - Understand the interconnectedness of ecosystem functioning and ocean health.

-- What are the potential effects, negative or positive, of removing a species from an ecosystem? - How does ocean health depend on ecosystem relationships? - How can humans create consumer goods which simultaneously protect critical ecosystem components?
+- What are the potential effects, negative or positive, of removing a species from an ecosystem? - What are some ways we can protect critical ecosystem relationships? - How does ocean health depend on ecosystem relationships?

-- Watch: The Importance of Kelp by the Hakai Institute - Watch: Sea Otters: This Kelp Forest's Best Friend by National Geographic - Watch: Some Animals Are More Equal than Others: Keystone Species and Trophic Cascades by Bio Interactive - Read: What Are Keystone Species by the National Marine Sanctuary Foundation - Watch: Sea Otters: This Kelp Forest's Best Friend by National Geographic - Read: Seaweed Days' Home Page - View: Kelp Scones | Ocean Kitchen by Ocean Wise Seafood - Read: Return of Sea Otters to B.C.
-Coast by CBC - Read: Indigenous People and Nature: A Tradition of Conservation by UNEP - Read: Cultural Significance of Oregon's Sea Otters by Elakha Alliance
+- Watch: The Importance of Kelp by the Hakai Institute - Watch: Sea Otters: This Kelp Forest's Best Friend by National Geographic

+- Read: What Are Keystone Species by the National Marine Sanctuary Foundation - Read: Seaweed Days' Home Page - View: Kelp Scones | Ocean Kitchen by Ocean Wise Seafood - Read: Return of Sea Otters to B.C.
+Coast by CBC - Read Indigenous People and Nature: A Tradition of Conservation by UNEP - Watch: Cultural Significance of Oregon's Sea Otters by Elakha Alliance